smeehan12/standalone-recast-tutorial/_episodes/03-docker-intro.md

 # Running containers

-To use a Docker image as a particular instance on a host machine you [run][docker-docs-run] it as a container.
+To use a Docker image as a particular instance on a host machine you [run](https://docs.docker.com/engine/reference/run/) it as a container.
-You can run in either a [detached or foreground][docker-docs-run-detached] (interactive) mode.
+You can run in either a [detached or foreground](https://docs.docker.com/engine/reference/run/#detached-vs-foreground) (interactive) mode.

 Run the image we pulled as an interactive container